Honorable mention: Melinda May, Agents of S.H.I.E.L.D

 Mikasa is one of the most powerful Titan killers in AOT, the other being Levi.
 She’s a natural prodigy; fast, smart, and she makes killing Titans look easy.
 It’s no wonder she was considered the best of her class.
-And while she usually looks rather bored or disinterested, she can turn scary in a heartbeat.
+And while she usually looks rather bored or disinterested, she can turn scary in a heartbeat, especially when it comes to the main character, Eren.
 Mikasa is one of the most loved characters in AOT, but also one of the most hated.
 Her fans like that she is so capable, and that she has a lot of depth.
-Her haters feels as though she’s overpowered, and that she’s much too protective of Eren, the main character.
-I have to say both sides have their points, but my conclusion is that she’s a good character with weak writing.
-I feel as though she’s interesting and has a lot of potential, but I don’t like the fact that she was good at everything right away, and it bothers me that the majority of her character development is based on Eren.
+Her haters feels as though she’s overpowered, and that she’s much too protective of Eren.
+I have to say both sides have their points, but my conclusion is that she’s a good character with poor writing.
+I feel as though she’s interesting and has a lot of potential, and I can understand the overprotective part of her character, but I don’t like the fact that she was good at everything right away, and it bothers me that the majority of her character development is based on Eren.
 So I hope that in season 2 (and the manga!) she can develop and change on her own without him.

 3. Eleven, Stranger Things:

 Eleven is a telekinetic girl who has been experimented on her entire life.
 She was used for horrible things, such as entering the Upside Down, a strange dimension, with her powers.
 When she finally escapes and begins to make friends for the first time, she often uses her powers to protect and save them, especially from the organization that is trying to hunt her down.
 Eleven is probably the most popular character in Stranger Things, and for good reason; this is a kid who was basically a science experiment her whole life, and yet hasn’t broken down completely.
-She still has a heart and a mischievous side to her, and she is very selfless to sacrifice her possible chance at a normal life.
+She still has a heart and a mischievous side to her, and she is very selfless, as she is willing to sacrifice her possible chance at a normal life for those she loves.

 4. Ruby Rose, RWBY